ruuda/blog/posts/2015-04-26-the-gold-standard-for-error-handling.md

 }
 ```

-Code analysis is still not happy.
+Code analysis is still very unhappy about this.
-In particular it wants us to change the one-line exception definitions
+In particular it wants us to change the exception definition oneliners
 into 23-line beasts with four constructors,
 but in this post I (WE?) would like to keep it brief.

 Rust has an honest type system,
 so we must be honest with the return type.
-If a method in C# has return type `T` or throws an exception of type `E`,
+If a method in C# has return type `T` and throws an exception of type `E`,
-the Rust equivalent would be `Result<T, E>`.
+the Rust return type would be `Result<T, E>`.
 A result value can either be `Ok(T)` or `Err(E)`.
-Let’s try it:
+Let’s give it a try:

 ```rust
 pub struct InvalidVersionError;